andersonfrailey/andersonfrailey.github.io/_mdcontent/2017-12-30-Visualizing-the-TCJA.md

----
-layout: post
-title: Visualizing the TCJA with Bokeh
+# Visualizing the TCJA with Bokeh

 ---

 Throughout tax reform season a seemingly endless stream of tables, plots, and charts filled Twitter to show the distributional effects of the Tax Cuts and Jobs Act.
 I particularly liked [Jonathan Schwabish’s piece](https://www.urban.org/urban-wire/how-we-can-better-visualize-analysis-tax-reform-legislation) on how he created a graph to make a report by the Joint Committee on Taxation (JCT) more engaging.
 I decided to recreate his work using [Bokeh](https://bokeh.pydata.org/en/latest/) and the open-source [Tax-Calculator](https://github.com/open-source-economics/Tax-Calculator/).